Daily Routines That Improve Mental Health

 7. Do One Thing Just for Fun

-When life feels like a to-do list, joy gets pushed aside.
-Schedule something small and pleasurable daily, like:
+When life feels like a constant to-do list, joy is often pushed aside.
+Schedule something small and pleasurable, such as doodling, singing, or trying a new recipe.
+Play is a mental health necessity that helps maintain emotional balance.

 8. Reframe Negative Self-Talk